HSY98/DCFmodel/README.md

 # DCFmodel
-Scripts for DCF model applied in Titanium hydrogen storage tank simulation.
+Supporting Information for DCF model applied in Titanium hydrogen storage tank simulation.
 DCF model is combined with Descrete Element Method (DEM), Computational Fluid Dynamics (CFD), Finite Element Method (FEM), and Bayesian Optimization (BO).
 It serves as a comprehensive toolkit for researchers and engineers working on the numerical analysis, optimization, and performance prediction of alloy-based hydrogen storage systems.
 ## Repository Contents

 The repository is organized into three core modules, each addressing a key aspect of the titanium-based hydrogen storage device simulation workflow: